Skip to content

 Conclusion:

-Enabling the Apache CGI module on Ubuntu 24.04 allows you to create dynamic and interactive web applications.
-By following the steps outlined in this article, you can successfully run CGI scripts on your server.
-Here are the key takeaways:
+Enabling the Apache CGI module on Ubuntu 24.04 lets you create dynamic and interactive web applications.
+You can successfully run CGI scripts on your server by following the steps outlined here.

 • CGI scripts facilitate interactive features on websites, enhancing user experience.